sttony/keybox/README.md

 # How to build
 ## Windows
+1. vcpkg install openssl curl boost zlib
+2. vcpkg install pugixml  // which is only used to dump keypass db file.
 ## Linux
+1. install openssl curl boost zlib with apt or pacman or what else pkg manager on your linux
+2. install pugixml  // which is only used to dump keypass db file.
 ## macOS
+1. install openssl curl boost zlib with brew
+2. install pugixml  // which is only used to dump keypass db file.
 ## iOS
 1. Build utilities iOS
     - install pkg-config  ``` brew install pkg-config ```